Standard form

 Complementarity constraints should be specified with an AbstractVectorFunction-in-Complements(dimension) constraint.

 The dimension of the vector-valued function F must be dimension.
 This defines a complementarity constraint between the scalar function F[i] and the variable in F[i + dimension/2].
-Thus, F[i + dimension/2] must be interpretable as a single variable x_i (e.g., 1.0 * x + 0.0), and dimension must be even.
+Thus, F[i + dimension/2] must be interpretable as a single variable x_i (for example, 1.0 * x + 0.0), and dimension must be even.

 1. F_i(x) == 0 if lb_i < x_i < ub_i